 Schizandra chinensis, lavender and Salvia miltiorrhiza have similar properties to Panax ginseng.

 Salvia miltiorrhiza is known as Danshen, red sage and Chinese sage.
 Danshen increases sensitization of ERα and ERβ.
 According to studies, Chinese sage increases the weight of ovaries and levels of estrogen, but this may be circumstantial depending on when during the menstrual cycle it is taken.

-Nourishing effects on the ovaries by Panax ginseng, schizandra, lavender, sages and other estrogenic herbs may be circumstantial, depending on whether they are taken during mid proliferative phase, the amount that is taken, hormone levels, and whether they are taken in the presence of other herbs.
-Whether these herbs behave as androgenic or estrogenic is circumstantial.
+Nourishing effects on the ovaries by Panax ginseng, schizandra, lavender, sages and other estrogen receptor upregulating herbs may be circumstantial, depending on whether they are taken during mid proliferative phase, the amount that is taken, hormone levels, and whether they are taken in the presence of other herbs.
+Whether these herbs behave as their reputation suggests as androgenic or estrogenic is circumstantial.